bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/LocalStorage-VS-SessionStorage.md

 The `sessionStorage` object is used much less often than `localStorage`.

-Properties and methods are the same, but it’s much more limited:
+Properties and methods are the same, but it's much more limited:

 -   <span id="94a1">The `sessionStorage` exists only within the current browser tab.</span>
 -   <span id="c149">Another tab with the same page will have a different storage.</span>
 -   <span id="9a82">But it is shared between iframes in the same tab (assuming they come from the same origin).</span>
 -   <span id="c0d7">The data survives page refresh, but not closing/opening the tab.</span>

-Let’s see that in action.
+Let's see that in action.

 Run this code…